everoute/everoute/README.md

 * Some function enhancement and performance improvement of the control plane and data plane.
-* Service Function Chain: to support integrated with 3rd party services such as AV, IPS, IDS etc.
+* Service Function Chain: to support integrated with 3rd party services such as AV, IPS, IDS, traffic monitor etc.

 ## License